EricWay1024/Homological-Algebra-Notes/main.typ

   but $i$ is injective, and hence $a_1 - a_2 = f(a') in im f$.
 In other words, we could define $ diff(c') = i^(-1) g p'^(-1) (c') + im(f) $
   where $p'^(-1)$ means finding some element $b' in B'$ such that $p'(b') = c'$ and so on.

   We still need to verify this is exact.
+TODO

+  See @li[Theorem 6.8.6].
-TODO [See 6.8.6, Li] ]
+]

 = Tensor products